Off-Campus Recycling Resources

 Evanston also offers residents options for recycling batteries, fluorescent lamps, medications, and more.

 City of Chicago

-The City of Chicago collects recycling for single-family homes and multi-family properties with 3-units or less in most wards across the City.
-Residents of these types of properties can call 311 to report a missed pick-up or obtain recycling carts.
-If your building does not have City service, refer to the link above for a list of recycling drop-off centers.
+The City of Chicago offers blue cart recycling for single-family homes and multifamily properties with four units or less.
+Residents living in these types of properties can call 311 to report a missed pickup or to obtain recycling carts.

 - Resource Center Chicago is Chicago’s largest non-profit recycler, operating drop-off sites and providing private collection services throughout the city.

-- SWANCC (Solid Waste Agency of Northern Cook County) offers recycling tips and helpful information on how to reuse & recycle items, from batteries to furniture and everything in between.
+- Solid Waste Agency of Northern Cook County (SWANCC) offers recycling tips and helpful information on how to reuse & recycle items, from batteries to furniture and everything in between.

 - Each Home Depot store accepts fluorescent lamps for proper disposal.

-- The Northwestern e-waste recycling program is available to off-campus students, this includes computers, printers, and cell phones.
+- The Northwestern e-waste recycling program is available to students, faculty, and staff.
+Items collected include computers, printers, and cell phones.

 - Collective Resource composting service has reduced rates for Evanston residents.